 The Cooperation Arrangement should ensure that information is exchanged in a timely manner.
-The Cooperation Arrangement should specify different timelines for the exchange of information, subject to the principle of proportionality, depending on the reason for the information sharing and cooperation envisaged:
+The Cooperation Arrangement should specify different timelines for the exchange of information, subject to the principle of proportionality, depending on the reason for the information sharing and cooperation envisaged.

-- (a) The authorities should endeavour to consult and cooperate in the drawing up of the resolution plan under GL 4, where the information should be relevant and presented in a format designed by the authority competent for the resolution of the CCP to ensure its relevance for the resolution plan and should be provided within a given time period respecting the principle of proportionality. - (b) The authorities should endeavour to agree on the processes and arrangements to ensure they are aware and informed of each other's resolution proceedings in a timely and efficient manner in accordance with the principles under Article 77 of CCPRRR. - (c) The authorities should endeavour to consult and cooperate in the assessment of resolvability under GL 5, and in particular the information should be relevant and presented in a format designed by the authority competent for the resolution of the CCP to ensure its relevance for the resolvability assessment and should be provided within a given time period respecting the principle of proportionality. - (d) The authorities should endeavour to consult and cooperate in the application of powers to address or remove impediments to resolvability under GL 6 and in particular the information should be relevant and presented in a format designed by the authority competent for the resolution of the CCP to ensure its relevance and should be provided within a given time period respecting the principle of proportionality. - (e) The authorities should endeavour to consult and cooperate in the identification, assessment and application of early intervention measures under GL 7 and should in particular ensure an effective and swift exchange of information. - (f) The authorities should endeavour to consult and cooperate on the application of resolution tools and exercise of resolution powers under GL 8 and should in particular ensure an effective and swift exchange of information.
+- (a) The authorities should endeavour to consult and cooperate in the drawing up of the resolution plan under GL 4, where the information should be relevant and presented in a format designed by the authority competent for the resolution of the CCP to ensure its relevance for the resolution plan and should be provided within a given time period respecting the principle of proportionality. - (b) The authorities should endeavour to agree on the processes and arrangements to ensure they are aware and informed of each other's resolution proceedings in a timely and efficient manner in accordance with the principles under Article 77 of CCPRRR. - (c) The authorities should endeavour to consult and cooperate in the assessment of resolvability under GL 5, and in particular the information should be relevant and presented in a format designed by the authority competent for the resolution of the CCP to ensure its relevance for the resolvability assessment and should be provided within a given time period respecting the principle of proportionality. - (d) The authorities should endeavour to consult and cooperate in the application of powers to address or remove impediments to resolvability under GL 6 and in particular the information should be relevant and presented in a format designed by the authority competent for the resolution of the CCP to ensure its relevance and should be provided within a given time period respecting the principle of proportionality. - (e) The authorities should endeavour to consult and cooperate in the identification, assessment and application of early intervention measures under GL 7 and in particular ensuring an effective and swift exchange of information. - (f) The authorities should endeavour to consult and cooperate on the application of resolution tools and exercise of resolution powers under GL 8 and in particular ensuring an effective and swift exchange of information.

-The authorities should accept the receipt of a request for information received by the other authority signatory to the Cooperation Arrangement in the agreed format.
-They should inform, in the agreed format, the other authority of any delay in providing the requested information and, in case of such a delay, they should also provide a revised deadline with an envisaged revised timeline for providing such information.
-The authorities should agree on the terms of communication, by establishing lists of contact details, in accordance with data protection regulations, and on the means f of communication, by using for example secure e-mails.
+The authorities should accept the receipt of a request for information received by the other authority signatory to the Cooperation Arrangement in the agreed format and should inform, in the agreed format, the other authority of any delay in providing the requested information and provide a revised deadline with an envisaged revised timeline for providing such information.
+The authorities should agree on the terms of communication, by establishing lists of contact details, in accordance with data protection regulations, and the agreed means for communication, by using for example secure e-mails.